 - Surrey Pulse Survey Reports (distributed approx. every 2 months)

 Surrey Business Leadership Perspective on the BC Labour Force Survey:

-The Surrey Board of Trade, in conjunction with Human Capital Strategies, through the Surrey Pandemic Rapid Response Business Centre, releases the latest ‘Surrey Business Leadership Perspective on the BC Labour Force Survey’ for December 2020.
+The Surrey Board of Trade, in conjunction with Human Capital Strategies, through the Surrey Pandemic Rapid Response Business Centre, releases the latest ‘Surrey Business Leadership Perspective on the BC Labour Force Survey’ for February 2021.

-“Now that vaccines are being rolled out in BC and Canada, we must work to understand and anticipate the implications for businesses, workforces and communities.
-Businesses will need to look at how they can help expedite employee vaccination, develop policies that reflect this new reality and effectively manage a mixed workforce of vaccinated and non-vaccinated,” said Anita Huberman, CEO, Surrey Board of Trade.
+“Now that vaccines are being rolled out more rapidly and reliably in BC and Canada, businesses, workforces and communities must work together at how they can help expedite employee vaccination, develop policies that reflect this new reality and effectively expand business and work activities as more citizens are vaccinated and business restrictions are decreased and/or removed.”

 Previous Surrey Business Leadership Perspective on the BC Labour Force Survey Reports:

 2nd Surrey Business Pulse Survey Results Released